junxit/us-congress-code/title-16/chapter-2/sec-545b.md

     - **(B)** *Public land* Any lands or interests in land owned by a State or a political subdivision of a State may be acquired only by donation or exchange.
     - **(C)** *Condemnation* Within the boundaries of the Opal Creek Wilderness or the Scenic Recreation Area, the Secretary may not acquire any privately owned land or interest in land without the consent of the owner unless the Secretary finds that—
       - **(i)** the nature of land use has changed significantly, or the landowner has demonstrated intent to change the land use significantly, from the use that existed on November 12, 1996; and
       - **(ii)** acquisition by the Secretary of the land or interest in land is essential to ensure use of the land or interest in land in accordance with the purposes of this title 44 So in original.
-Probably should be “section”. or the management plan prepared under subsection (d)(2) of this section.
+Probably should be “section”. or the management plan prepared under subsection (d)(2).
     - **(D)** *Construction* Nothing in this section shall be construed to enhance or diminish the condemnation authority available to the Secretary outside the boundaries of the Opal Creek Wilderness or the Scenic Recreation Area.
   - **(2)** *Environmental response actions and cost recovery*
     - **(A)** *Response actions* Nothing in this section shall limit the authority of the Secretary or a responsible party to conduct an environmental response action in the Scenic Recreation Area in connection with the release, threatened release, or cleanup of a hazardous substance, pollutant, or contaminant, including a response action conducted under the Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (42 U.S.C.
 9601 et seq.).